 Applicants are strongly encouraged to contact Dr. Peng before applying (firstname.lastname@example.org).
 Please include the following information in the email: a) your academic CV, b) a brief summary of your research experience and skills, c) how would you contribute to this project and the group.

 If you have a good quantitative background, are excited by research, and interested to learn new skills, I would be eager to bring you on board for our ongoing projects, or develop a new project with you.
 You are encouraged to familiarize yourself with some of the projects we have completed in the past to get an idea of the type of work we do.
 Please then send me an email with a one-page memo summarizing your research interests and the skills you have/hope to learn.

 We are always eager to work with master students in the School of International Affairs.
 We are looking for research assistants on the following topics:

-Op-ed/blog writing to distill the academic findings from my group for a wider readership.Great communication and writing skills preferred.
+Popular writing to distill the academic findings from my group for a wider readership.Great communication and writing skills preferred.
 See a blog example I published with the Wilson Center.
-For mandarin speakers, we may need help to manage our wechat official account as well.

 Co-authorship may be possible depending on the form of collaboration.
 If interested, please send me an email with you resume/CV, as well as a brief summary of your quantitative skills (Project a) and writing skills (Project b).